 But why does open banking matter so much?

-Consumers must choose whether or not to share their bank data with third party applications and companies to receive tailored banking offerings and recommendations for an overall better way to manage finances than ever before.
-This emphasis on giving consumers personal control over their financial data signals a major evolution in how people will approach banking systems in the coming years.
+Consumers may also choose to share their bank data with third party applications and companies to receive tailored financial service offerings and recommendations for an overall better way to manage finances than ever before.
+This emphasis on giving consumers personal control over their data from bank accounts and credit cards signals a major evolution in how people will approach banking services and systems in the coming years.

 3 Incredible Open Banking Use Cases